AhmarZaidi/CLIMP/README.md

 **Description:**
 This project can be used to play, pause and replay mp3 files of constant bitrate from terminal.

-Uses mciSendStringA() function of Windows Multimedia API (winmm.dll) to play mp3 files.
+Uses mciSendStringA() function of Windows Multimedia API (winmm.lib) to play mp3 files.

 It is restricted to 9 songs in 'Show List'.
 If more mp3s are present in the songs folder it will only take first 9.